chrischiedo/chrischiedo.github.io/_posts/2022-10-10-getting-started-rust.md

 > through a rich type system and a unique ownership model.

 Rust is a relatively new systems programming language that came out of Mozilla Research.
-Through its unique ownership model and the borrow-checker, Rust quarantees memory-safety without the use of a garbage collector.
+Through its unique ownership model and the borrow-checker, Rust guarantees memory-safety without the use of a garbage collector.
 Rust has consistently been ranked as the most loved programming language on the
 [stackoverflow developer surveys](https://survey.stackoverflow.co/2022/#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages) since 2016.